 C. If an LEA is unable to provide appropriate and proper school construction inspection and plan review services, the Superintendent may procure inspection services and charge the LEA for those services.
 The approved inspector shall establish fees in advance of inspection services.

-D. LEA construction projects shall comply with Section 53A-20 and the Resource Manual to:
+D. LEA construction projects shall comply with Title 53E, Chapter 3, Part 7 and the Resource Manual to:

 (1) ensure that each inspector is adequately and appropriately credentialed;

 (2) identify and provide to the USOE and local government entity building official reports of all inspections with the name, state license number, and disciplines of each inspector performing the project inspections;

 (3) submit inspection certificates and all related submittals to the USOE and appropriate local government entity building official;